We support science-based conservation action that saves animals, plants and fungi from extinction.

 Act: in the last step of the process, the IUCN Save Our Species programme delivers actions on the ground that save species, and implement an array of activities that ultimately improves the lives of the local community.

 Who is IUCN?

-Established in 1948, today, IUCN represents nearly 1,400 members, including most States and government agencies of our world, as well as non-governmental and indigenous peoples organizations.
-It has a network of 15,000 conservation scientists and academics, and most of them participate in the work of the IUCN Red List of Threatened Species™.
+Established in 1948, today, IUCN represents nearly 1’400 members, including most States and government agencies of our world, as well as non-governmental and indigenous peoples organizations.
+It has a network of 15’000 conservation scientists and academics, most of whom participate in the work of the IUCN Red List of Threatened Species™.
 This diversity and vast expertise makes IUCN the global authority on the status of the natural world and the measures needed to safeguard it.
-As the #1 conveners when it comes to biodiversity, we are able to bring together governments, the private sector and the civil society to create the science and policies needed to foster the conservation actions that will have the most positive and sustainable impact for nature.
+As the #1 conveners when it comes to biodiversity, we are able to bring together governments, the private sector and civil societies to create the science and policies needed to foster the conservation actions that will have the most positive and sustainable impact for nature.

-IUCN Save Our Species is the change agent of IUCN’s and the action arm of IUCN.
-We transform the IUCN science into concrete actions on the ground.
+IUCN Save Our Species is both IUCN’s change agent of and its action arm.
+We transform IUCN’s science into concrete actions on the ground.
 IUCN Save Our Species and the IUCN Red List of Threatened Species are both part of the IUCN Global Species Programme.

 Head; Species Conservation Action